thenumbernine/Tensor/README.md

 - try to work around github's mathjax rendering errors.  looks fine on my own mathjax and on stackedit, but not on github.

 - InnerForIndex doesn't really get the inner, it gets the index, where index = corresponds with This, so call it something like "TypeForIndex"
+- call 'Nested' something else like 'Next', and 'numNestings' to 'numNext' ... since 'nested-class' is a term that could be mistaken with member-classes.

 - ReplaceDim and ReplaceLocalDim that take a int pack and insert that many new dimensions into that index' location.
 - would be nice to insert the template to wedge into it, like `tuple<index_int<3>, index_sym<3>>`.